Manikranth/Notes/Terraform/Notes.md

 **Load Order & Semantics**

-It way to orgrizine the terrafrom code. baccically you do not need the enatir code to be in the one single fiem you can split in to different files will the resources.
+It is a way to organize the terraform code.
+You do not need the entire code to be in one file.
+You can split it into different files will the resources.

 Like: